yashkhetade/MasterProductivity2026-/DBMS.md

-# Data - All facts and Figure Randomly placed
+# Data - All facts and Figure
 Eg - Student Roll no , name etc in College

 # Raw Fact -